 Now the question is, will Futha be able to top this performance with some reasonable sea room to navigate?

-Heilung do have that knack to knock together primeval sound structures into a tasty mix of naturally occurring sounds, primeval screams and a lot of stomping about the stage.
+Heilung do have that knack to knock together primeval sound structures into a tasty mix of naturally occurring sounds, primeval screams, and a lot of stomping about the stage.
 Which – I admit – does lend a certain credibility to the soundscape they create.

 Yet, Futha – truly – is no different from the two previous records.
 If anything and starting with Galgadr right away, they injected a tad too much heavy breathing and extremist throat singing into the fray.
 Together with a welcome and more sustained involvement of Maria Franz.

 It appears that Heilung wished to give this new album a more female connotation.
-Which makes sense, as many archaeological markers point towards matriarchal structures in the distant past.
+This makes sense, as many archaeological markers point towards matriarchal structures in the distant past.
 And – from a more practical standpoint – to push the female front more prominently does again pay in overall quality.

 I was a tad concerned when I saw Othan and Hamrer Hippyer again appear on Futha.
 Those enjoyed pretty hefty success on Lifa.
 But fear not.
 The studio versions of both tracks do deliver a brand that stands on its own.
 Even if the latter insanely reminds me of silent parties at 2 am with the disc jockey gone wild.